8 Reasons to Invest in Multi-Family Homes

 Single-family homes, to a large portion of individuals, are typically viewed as the ultimate goal when it comes to residential properties.
 The American Dream for years has been to start a family, purchase a home with the white picket fence, and to grow old in it.
 While this has been true for decades, there is a different narrative that the new generation has come to live by.
 More people have ventured into being entrepreneurs and are searching for that freedom to do whatever they want when they want.
-While multi-family real estate is not brought up as often in discussions when you think of a first real estate purchase and is viewed as second-fiddle to single-family homes, this is something that is highly debatable.
+While the multi-family real estate is not brought up as often in discussions when you think of a first real estate purchase and is viewed as second-fiddle to single-family homes, this is something that is highly debatable.

 Here are 8 reasons why it is worth looking into multi-family investing.

 One of the driving factors behind investing in multi-family homes is that it generates monthly income without much work.
 Something that is not going to change is: rent is always due.
 You can depend on the rent coming in monthly to exceed your mortgage payment and leave some extra money in your pocket.
 It’s even possible to live in one unit and have the others paying for all of your expenses each month.

 - Less Competition For Purchases

 With less competition in the market, comes better deals for buyers.
 The average person is considering the purchase of a single-family home with their first real estate purchase, while the market of people considering making an investment into a multi-family with their first purchase is significantly smaller.